thijsputman/sysmon-mqtt/README.md

   discovery topic
 - `SYSMON_INTERVAL` (default: `30`) — set the interval (in seconds) at which
   metrics are reported
+  - In principle, the interval can lowered all the way down to **zero** for real-time reporting (which _will_ negatively impact system performance)
+  - When `rtt-hosts` are provided, the script automatically enforces a minimum reporting interval to ensure the ping-command(s) have sufficient time to complete
 - `SYSMON_APT` (default: `true`) — set to `false` to disable reporting APT-related metrics (`apt` and `reboot_required`)
   - Automatically disabled when no `apt`-binary is present, _or_ when running